- Beads: Choose beads of your choice, such as wood, plastic, glass, or acrylic beads. Make sure they have a hole big enough for your wire or cord.

 1. Design your pattern:

 Plan your bead pattern and decide the length and width of your curtains.
-Consider the colours and arrangement of beads to achieve the desired aesthetic.
+Consider the colors and arrangement of beads to achieve the desired aesthetic.

 2. Measure and Cut: